Farms, businesses and Inheritance Tax: what do the changes mean for you?

 What about insurance?

 If you have existing life insurance policies, it’s important to make sure they are held in trust.
-If not, the proceeds will be included in your estate and may be subject to Inheritance Tax.
+If not, the proceeds will be included in your estate and may be subject to IHT.
 Most insurance companies can provide the necessary documentation to put your policies into trust.

-One way to provide a guaranteed lump sum on your death to help your family pay any potential Inheritance Tax bill is through a Whole of Life Insurance policy.
+One way to provide a guaranteed lump sum on your death to help your family pay any potential IHT bill is through a Whole of Life Insurance policy.
 This will pay out when you die regardless of age.

 If you plan to gift assets, you can help meet any potential bill with a ‘Term Insurance’ policy that covers the potential liability should you die within seven years.
 Your NFU Mutual Financial Adviser can talk you through how each of the options work and make recommendations based on your circumstances.